-Plan your travel.
 When planning connecting flights to or from the United States, allow at least two hours between flights.
-CBP processing must be completed at your first port of entry, so allow adequate time.
+Allow time for CBP processing that must be completed at your first port of entry.

 If entering the United States by air or sea, you will receive en route a CBP Declaration Form 6059B and, if you are not from a Visa Waiver Program country, a CBP Form I-94 Arrival/Departure Record.
 Complete all sections of the forms.

 Review the CBP Inspection Process before your travel.
 Listed below are general steps for the inspection process.

 - On your U.S. arrival, go to the primary CBP passport control area.
 The CBP officer will ask to see all of your travel documents and the completed CBP forms.
 The officer may refer you for a secondary screening.

 - Proceed to baggage claim to pick up luggage.

 - Go to the CBP customs inspection checkpoint and show your declaration to the CBP officer, who may examine your bags and refer you for a secondary inspection.

 - Pay duty, if applicable.